Arc0re/arc0re.github.io/README.md

 + Random "world" generation (wall placement)
 + Gun shot
 + Bullet collisions
++ Keyboard layout selection

 TODO:

++ Better stuff than a couple of alert() at loading
 + Prevent sprites from spawning inside the cubes
 + Fix starting position
 + Cooldown on guns